Luna command-line tool documentation

 and .tsv

 It can be convenient to specify extensions if annotation files have a regular naming scheme but do not match the EDF files identically.
-For example, many NSRR files have EDF and annotation files as follows:
+For example, many NSRR files have EDF and annotation files in the form:

 file1.edf file1-nsrr.xml